Early Years Practitioners

 Two practitioners share a session facilitated by the therapist.
-Each practitioner brings a five-minute video clip of themselves interacting with the child.
+Each practitioner brings a 5-minute video clip of themselves interacting with the child.

 The therapist and practitioners work in partnership, combining their knowledge and skills (the practitioner's specialism and knowledge of the child and their environment, and the therapist’s knowledge and experience of working with children with communication difficulties).

 The practitioner reflects on their interaction with the child and identifies the key skills they are using that support the child's communication and learning.